kamon-io/Kamon/README.md

 ### Getting Started

-Kamon annotation module is currently available for Scala 2.11, 2.12 and 2.13.
+The Kamon Annotation module is currently available for Scala 2.11, 2.12 and 2.13.

 Supported releases and dependencies are shown below.